What Is a “Muffin Top” and How Do I Get Rid of It?

 Can I Lose My Muffin Top?

-Yes — but it requires hard work and patience.
+Yes — but it requires hard work, time, and patience.

 “It is definitely possible to lose the muffin top,” Robles says.
 “However, it is not an overnight fix.”

 It isn’t possible to spot-reduce fat from specific problem areas.
-But as you lose overall body fat, you’ll see your midsection shrink.
+But as you lose overall body fat, you’ll see your tummy shrink.

 To that end, your best weight-loss approach is a multi-channel one that addresses the controllable contributing factors, including diet, exercise, sleep, and stress reduction, Robles adds.